How to treat a wax burn in 6 steps

 4. Bandage if necessary

 To avoid infection, bandaging your burn might be a good idea, especially if it’s in an area that is susceptible to bacteria.
 If your burn is facial or simply too awkward to dress, make a conscious effort to keep any dirt or unnatural products away from it, and always keep it clean.

 5. Treat the pain

 Over-the-counter ibuprofen can not only eliminate pain, but also reduces swelling, and is a very effective tool in the treatment of wax burns.

 If you’re looking to get rid of unwanted body hair without suffering the consequences of waxing, laser hair removal is a safe and fast way to achieve smooth, beautiful skin.
-You don’t have to worry about growing your hair out, nasty burns, or the trouble of the hair returning shortly afterwards.
+You will never have to worry about growing your hair out, burns, or the trouble of the hair returning shortly afterwards.

 One of our friendly sk:n advisors will contact you to answer any questions you may have and help you on your sk:n journey.

 - Rated Excellent by our clients on Trustpilot